GrumpyOldTroll/ietf-driad/draft-jholland-mboned-driad-amt-discovery.md

 If the D bit is set to 0, a gateway using this RR MUST perform AMT relay discovery as described in Section 4.2.1.1 of {{RFC7450}}, rather than directly sending an AMT request message to the relay.

-That is, the gateway MUST receive an AMT relay advertisement message (Section 5.1.2 of {{RFC7450}}) for an address before sending an AMT request message (Section 5.1.3 for {{RFC7450}}) to that address.
+That is, the gateway MUST receive an AMT relay advertisement message (Section 5.1.2 of {{RFC7450}}) for an address before sending an AMT request message (Section 5.1.3 of {{RFC7450}}) to that address.
 Before receiving the relay advertisement message, this record has only indicated that the address can be used for AMT relay discovery, not for a request message.
 This is necessary for devices that are not fully functional AMT relays, but rather load balancers or brokers, as mentioned in Section 4.2.1.1 of {{RFC7450}}.

 If the D bit is set to 1, the gateway MAY send an AMT request message directly to the discovered relay address without first sending an AMT discovery message.